quicwg/base-drafts/draft-ietf-quic-qpack.md

 # Introduction

-The QUIC transport protocol was designed from the outset to support HTTP semantics, and its design subsumes many of the features of HTTP/2.
-HTTP/2 uses HPACK ({{!RFC7541}}) for header compression, but QUIC's stream multiplexing comes into some conflict with HPACK.
-A key goal of the design of QUIC is to improve stream multiplexing relative to HTTP/2 by reducing head-of-line blocking.
+The QUIC transport protocol is designed to support HTTP semantics, and its design subsumes many of the features of HTTP/2.
+HTTP/2 uses HPACK ({{!RFC7541}}) for header compression.
 If HPACK were used for HTTP/3, it would induce head-of-line blocking due to built-in assumptions of a total ordering across frames on all streams.

+QPACK reuses core concepts from HPACK, but is redesigned to allow correctness in the presence of out-of-order delivery, with flexibility for implementations to balance between resilience against head-of-line blocking and optimal compression ratio.
+The design goals are to closely approach the compression ratio of HPACK with substantially less head-of-line blocking under the same loss conditions.

 QUIC is described in {{QUIC-TRANSPORT}}.
 The HTTP/3 mapping is described in
 {{HTTP3}}.
 For a full description of HTTP/2, see {{?RFC7540}}.
 The description of HPACK is {{!RFC7541}}.

-QPACK reuses core concepts from HPACK, but is redesigned to allow correctness in the presence of out-of-order delivery, with flexibility for implementations to balance between resilience against head-of-line blocking and optimal compression ratio.
-The design goals are to closely approach the compression ratio of HPACK with substantially less head-of-line blocking under the same loss conditions.

 ## Conventions and Definitions